matthiashaefeli/tracker-api/README.md

 ## This api is based on the complete react native and redux course on udemy

-In the udemy course we create a express and mongoDB api
+In the udemy course we create a express and mongoDB api.
+For the app to work you need the express server and ngrok.

-This rails api does the same function as the express api
+This rails api does the same function as the express api just run rails s and that's it.

 # Requirements